 High degradation:

-Non system, or
+Nonfunctional system, or

-10 or more of heads obstructed or non, or
+10 percent or more of heads obstructed or nonfunctional, or

 Nearest head greater than 10 ft. from combustibles of concern (or the maximum spacing allowed between sprinklers by NFPA 13).

-Gaseous Based Suppression:
+02.02.03 Gaseous Based Suppression Findings:

 Note: Depending on the type of degradation, a finding that could be categorized as low degradation, may be more problematic and should be considered a high degradation item.
-For example, a system with a hole that goes to the control room may be effective at extinguishing a fire but the system may cause control room evacuation or the donning of SCBAs by the control room operators and therefore should be considered high degradation.
+For example, a system with a hole that goes to the control room may be effective at extinguishing a fire but the system may cause control room evacuation or the donning of self-contained breathing apparatus (SCBAs) by the control room operators and therefore should be considered high degradation.

 Low degradation: